jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist38.rst

 Bugfixes
 ~~~~~~~~
+- Fix: Debug build does not crash with stack overflow when some 1000+ clips are in filter chain.
+- Fix memory and speed issues when Prefetch was not the last position or there are multiple Prefetch.
 - Fix: "Text" filter would crash when y coord is odd and format has vertical subsampling
 - Fix: MinMax runtime filter family: check plane existance (e.g. error when requesting RPlaneMinMaxDifference on YV12)
 - Fix: prevent x64 debug AviSynth builds from crashing in VirtualDub2 (opened through CAVIStreamSynth)